Lexz-08/TextEditor/README.md

 Unofficially the most advanced text/code editing application/program I have ever made.
 Completely free just like every other thing I program.

 ### Editors Available
-  - Text Editor (Basic Text Editing)
+  - Text Editor
-  - Code Editor (Basic Code Editing)
+  - Code Editor
+  - Notepad

 ### Features Coming Soon
   - Settings (To save and load your changes instead of the constant default values)